Watch this video to find out how to add and maintain an outdoor living space on your home, including:

 Read episode article to find out more.

-This week on Today’s Homeowner we’re going outside to create some great outdoor living spaces.
-Building or improving desks and patios is one of the great American pastimes and this week we’ll unpack a ton of ideas to help get you going.
+Danny Lipford: This week on Today’s Homeowner we’re going outside to create some great outdoor living spaces.
+Building or improving decks and patios is one of the great American pastimes and this week we’ll unpack a ton of ideas to help get you going.

 Once you determine what you want your deck to look like, the next big decision is what material to use.
 Once upon a time that was easy, it was wood, and you used whatever weather resistant wood was most available in your area, that might be redwood, cedar, or like we’ve used here, pressure treated pine.
 But now more and more homeowners are choosing composite materials.

-Depends on the manufacturer but there are several different ways to install this material, some varieties have a tongue and groove design that allows them to be installed so that none of the fasteners are visible along the surface.
-But the most common style of composite mimics one of the most common wood decking materials the five-quarter by six plank.
-The fasteners can be driven through the face of the boards but the fasteners are one of the key differences between composite and wood.
+Depends on the manufacturer but there are several different ways to install this material, some varieties have a tongue and groove design that allows them to be installed so that none of the fasteners are visible on the surface.
+But the most common style of composite mimics one of the most common wood decking materials, the five-quarter by six plank.
+The fasteners can be driven through the face of these boards but the fasteners are one of the key differences between composites and wood.
 Composites are almost always installed with screws, instead of nails.
 That adds a little bit of time to the process but also makes for a clean, secure deck.

 You should also be aware that composites will change color in time, that’s because the wood fiber content that they’re made of, just like any other wood, tends to gray with exposure to the elements.
 Most manufacturers are pretty candid about this fading, although they usually refer to it as weathering.
 The point is before you buy you should ask to see a sample of the material you’re considering that has been out in the elements for at least a few years, that way you’ll have a better idea of what you’re deck will look like after it’s been in place for a while.

 Now, speaking of the elements, you can’t always count on them cooperating so you may want to add a little protection from them for yourself and we’ll talk about that right after this Simple Solution.